tigerfarm/work/book/voicemail/README.md

 --------------------------------------------------------------------------------
 ## Setup

-The step are in some what reverse order because each step requires something from the previous step.
+The steps are in some what reverse order because (after the first step) each step requires something from the previous step.

 #### Configure Twilio Functions Environment Variables